slevey087/plugin-please/readme.md

             // any keys in this object will be exposed on the plugin user interface, but only if the plugin is active.
         },

-        // Use remaining keys to add hook subscriptions.
-Eg., hooks:{
+        // Assign code to run on hooks here.
+Key is hook name and value is function or object. hooks:{
             "on-load": function(...args){
                 // do stuff when the application loads